-My personal goal is to better understand the causes and consequences of status inequalities to provide tools to better handle it and to help create an atmosphere of mutual respect in which status plays a smaller role for people’s health and well-being.
+My personal goal is to better understand the causes and consequences of social inequalities to provide tools to better handle it and to help create an atmosphere of mutual respect in which status plays a smaller role for people’s health and well-being.

-On this page you can find my cv and the things that I have done in the past.
+Use the menu above to find my cv and the things that I have done in the past.
 By clicking on the publications you can find more information about them, such as a link to the website of the journal, a pdf of the publication, and replication files for my recent articles.
 Feel free to contact me should you have any questions.

 As soon as you are born, they make you feel small.
 By giving you no time instead of it all.